Wandalen/wTools/module/experimental/include_md/docs/invariant/004_section_extraction_rules.md

 1. **Heading match is case-sensitive and exact.** The heading argument must match the file heading verbatim, including all leading marker characters and any trailing whitespace.
 No normalization, case folding, or partial matching is performed.

-2. **Section boundary is level-aware and inclusive.** Extraction begins at the matched heading line and ends immediately before the next heading of equal or greater depth.
+2. **Section boundary is level-aware and inclusive.** Extraction begins at the matched heading line and ends immediately before the next heading of equal or lesser depth value (same or fewer `#` marks — same or higher significance level).
 All content between those boundaries — including all nested subsections of any depth — is included in the output.

 3. **First occurrence wins for duplicate headings.** When the same heading string appears more than once in the file, the first occurrence is extracted without error.
 No error is raised for duplicates.